-Students may not enrol in an AU undergraduate degree program while they are enrolled in another undergraduate degree program at another post-secondary institution.
+Students cannot be enrolled in two Athabasca University programs at the same time.
+They also cannot enrol in an AU undergraduate degree program while they are enrolled in another undergraduate degree program at another post-secondary institution.
 Those students may take courses as unclassified (non-program/visiting) students until they have either completed or withdrawn from the other program.